Stankevitsch-S/Chat-Analysis/README.md

 The second difference is that matches with strong positive sentiment occur with a much larger frequency in wins than losses.
 As previously mentioned, many positive sentiment matches occur due to salutations, which occur at the beginning and end of the match.
 Although this may come as a result of the match result (I might be more likely to say good game at the end of a win), salutations do not have an impact on the match itself.
 Thus, to identify whether tilt is playing a role in the result, further analysis should be done to look into consecutive match (ex: win rate in the next match if "good game" is said or not).

-To quantify the difference in sentiment and answer the first motivation question, the sample means of sentiment score in wins and losses were calculated to be 0.4429 in wins and 0.2984 in losses.
+To quantify the difference in sentiment and answer the first question in the motivation section, the sample means of sentiment score in wins and losses were calculated to be 0.4429 in wins and 0.2984 in losses.
 An unpaired t-test was performed with a null hypothesis of both samples having identical mean sentiment scores.
 The test returned a statistic of -3.581 with p-value 0.000385, and thus it is concluded that there is a statistically significant difference in sentiment between wins and losses.

 ### Machine Learning
 **Support Vector Machine** <br>